Links

 Loading options from API or a database

-When using the select component, you may often want to load options dynamically from a server.
-If you are using the classic select component, these options should be provided in the form of an array of objects with "value" and "title" keys, for example [{ value: 1, title: 'Name' }].
+If you are using the deprecated select component, these options should be provided in the form of an array of objects with "value" and "title" keys, for example [{ value: 1, title: 'Name' }].
 Here's how you can do it:

 1. Create an action that loads some data, for example, a Load Table action to load a list of users;

-2. To use the loaded data with the classic select component, it must be in the form of an array of value/title objects.
+2. To use the loaded data with the deprecated select component, it must be in the form of an array of value/title objects.
 This can be achieved by adding a Code step to your action to transform the data or by using the Transform result setting in your action with the following code:

 return {{data}}.map((item) => {